The Decision Framework

 Step 2: Are You Behind on Your Mortgage?

-If you're behind on mortgage payments and want to keep your home, Chapter 13 is usually the answer.
-Only Chapter 13 allows you to cure mortgage arrears over 3-5 years while continuing current payments.
-Chapter 7 does not provide this cure mechanism.
+For filers behind on mortgage payments who want to keep the home, Chapter 13 is the chapter most commonly used.
+Only Chapter 13 provides a statutory cure mechanism for mortgage arrears over 3-5 years while continuing current payments.
+Chapter 7 has no equivalent cure.

 Step 3: Do You Have Non-Exempt Assets?

 Most filers have minimal non-exempt assets.
-If everything you own is within exemption limits, this factor favors Chapter 7 (faster, cheaper).
+When all property fits within exemption limits, Chapter 7 is often sufficient (faster, cheaper).

 Step 4: Do You Have Priority Debts?